Why innovate in business?

 The effects of the pandemic on companies’ innovation strategies

-The pandemic has had an ambivalent effect on business innovation: on one hand, it has increased interest in innovation and highlighted innovation as a necessity for business survival.
-On the other hand, the consequences of the pandemic limit room for companies to maneuver in terms of innovation: they are therefore forced to do more, better, but with less.
+The pandemic has had an ambivalent effect on business innovation.
+On one hand, it has increased interest in innovation and highlighted innovation as a necessity for business survival.
+On the other hand, the consequences of the pandemic limit room for companies to maneuver in terms of innovation, forcing them to do more, better, but with less.
 In this context, KPMG observes that innovation strategies in the wake of the pandemic tend to be oriented towards short-term, incremental innovations that are expected to bring quick results.
 At the same time, more disruptive innovation projects are in decline.

-These consumer expectations remain difficult to predict: many executives told McKinsey that they are dealing with changing consumer preferences and behaviors.
+However, these consumer expectations remain difficult to predict.
+Many executives told McKinsey that they are dealing with changing consumer preferences and behaviors.

 Innovate to seize growth opportunities

-Today the world is afflicted by many crises: the COVID-19 pandemic, financial crises, climate crises, political crises, on and on.
+Today the world faces many crises: the COVID-19 pandemic, financial crises, climate crises, political crises, on and on.
 This is not the ideal environment to encourage innovation within companies.
-As mentioned above, companies tend to reduce their innovation pipeline rather than invest more in times of crisis.
-While times of crisis are challenging for companies, they do create new opportunities for growth.
+As mentioned above, times of crisis tend to cause companies to reduce, rather than invest in, their innovation pipeline.
+However, while times of crisis are challenging for companies, they do create new opportunities for growth.

-Needless to say, McKinsey shows that this is the most critical time to invest: companies that invest in innovation in times of crisis perform significantly better than their competitors, gaining on average 10% in market capitalization.
+Indeed, McKinsey shows that this is the most critical time to invest.
+They found that companies that invest in innovation in times of crisis perform significantly better than their competitors, gaining on average 10% in market capitalization.
 Even better, investments after the crisis bring a 30% advantage!
 Investing in times of crisis has allowed companies to emerge stronger and ahead of the market and to accelerate their growth in the three to five years following the crisis.

 A boost for your innovation